 10. Looking into Mirror

 Sometimes on the wedding day, it is nice for the groom to take a moment to relax before going back to entertaining his guests.
-As he is doing this, have him look into the mirror.
+As he is doing this, have him look in the mirror.
 Tell him to think of his bride and how they met – he will have genuine emotion that will come through in the image.

 11. A Pose for the Bride